 Though not popular, LOM is still one of the quickest 3D printing technology.
 It is cheap and can print large 3D objects.
 It is ideal for product developers, architects, and artists.
 An example of LOM is The Mcor Matrix.

 The 3D printing technology is advancing and becoming easier and more efficient as time goes by.
-If you need a 3D printer, kindly select a recent one and make sure that it is meant for the work you need to do.
+If you need a 3D printer(P.S. you can use here color print test), kindly select a recent one and make sure that it is meant for the work you need to do.
 It is always good to research a product before making a purchase decision.